valerymelou/valerymelou.com/libs/cms/core/README.md

-# contentful-client
+# cms-core

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test contentful-client` to execute the unit tests.
+Run `nx test cms-core` to execute the unit tests.